rmoriz/hrmpf/README.md

 - `brltty` - Access to the Linux console for blind users
 - `espeakup` - eSpeak speech output daemon
 - `void-live-audio` - Audio tools for live systems

-### Additional Features
-- Memtest86+ for memory testing
-- ZFS support
-- Easily installable additional software via XBPS
-- Support for non-Linux extra images (only via ISOLINUX):
-  - iPXE
-  - FreeDOS
-  - MHDD32 hard disk analysis
-  - Bare GRUB 2
-- Can be burned to CD or written directly to USB stick
-- Option to load into RAM
-- Bootable as MEMDISK or via netboot.xyz
-- Clean Bash as default shell without annoying configuration

 ## Minimum Requirements